Quezon Through the Three Epistemologies: What the Film Knows About the Man of Power

 The triangle is older than any of the thinkers who noticed it.
 Human groups exhibit persistent behavioral diversity — some members are bold, others cautious; some prosocial, others self-interested; some drawn to consensus, others to confrontation — and there is good reason to think this diversity is itself adaptive.
 A group of only one type is fragile in a way a mixed group is not.
 The recurrences in Figure 2 suggest that the Citizen-Philosopher-King division may be one useful way of carving up this diversity, picking out three orientations that show up reliably enough, in domains far enough apart, to deserve a name.

 These maps, then, are not chosen the way we choose an outfit.
 They are inherited dispositions older than choice, shaped by an evolutionary history in which behavioral variation was itself an asset.
 The strongman did not appear with the nation-state; he was already there in the alpha males of our pre-human ancestors, where dominance was a high-risk, high-reward reproductive strategy.
-What disrupted that strategy, as Brian Klaas reconstructs in Corruptible, was the moment the weak could gang up on the strong.
-Spears and bows mattered because they made the alpha male killable from a distance.
-But the deeper shift was social: the group learned to mock, shame, ignore, exile, and, when necessary, kill the man who reached too greedily for power.4 This meant that for most of our species' history we lived, for the most part, kingless.
-The egalitarian structure of premodern tribes still visible to anthropologists is not a democratic achievement.
-It is what happens when the cost of being a tyrant rises above the reward.
+What disrupted that strategy, as Christopher Boehm argues, was not the sudden moral improvement of the weak but their capacity to act together.
+The dominant male could be checked by ridicule, gossip, disobedience, ostracism, coalition, and, in extreme cases, execution (Boehm, 1993, 1999).
+Brian Klaas popularizes this argument in Corruptible, emphasizing the political importance of weapons that made the strongman killable from a distance stemming from the evolution of the human shoulder (Klaas, 2021, chap.
+2).
+Spears and bows mattered, but the deeper shift was social: the group learned to raise the cost of domination above its reward.
+This meant that for most of our species’ history we lived, for the most part, kingless.
+The egalitarian structure of many forager societies still visible to anthropologists is not a democratic achievement in the modern sense.
+It is what happens when ordinary people collectively prevent the would-be tyrant from converting strength, charisma, or hunting success into permanent rule.

 Around 10,000 years ago, agriculture changed the equation.
 There was now something to defend, and the groups that defended it best were the ones with strong centers.
 Big army beats small army.
 The king returned, and to hold the new structure together, he laid down the law.
 But the king himself was marked, across cultures, by his willingness to break it.
 Marshall Sahlins and David Graeber, surveying kingship across an enormous range of societies in On Kings, described the pattern this way:

 Transgression became a costly and therefore honest signal of how far the king was prepared to go to get power and to keep it.
-He was the bad man who could protect his people from the other tribe’s bad man, and the bad man you did not cross.5 In the Philippine context, and particularly among Mindanawan scholars, this figure has a name: the orang besar, “big man” in Malay — a term used for datus and sultans that echoes their age old and archetypical roles in maritime Southeast Asia.6 Most of us arrive at a film like Quezon already one of the three lenses, and the lens we wear tend to have a blind spot precisely where this figure lives.
-Quezon is interesting — and for many of its viewers, unsettling — because it temporarily unveils this blind spot.7
+He was the bad man who could protect his people from the other tribe’s bad man, and the bad man you did not cross.3 In the Philippine context, and particularly among Mindanawon scholars, this figure has a name: the orang besar, “big man” in Malay — a term used for datus and sultans that echoes their age old and archetypical roles in maritime Southeast Asia.4 Most of us arrive at a film like Quezon already wearing one of the three lenses, and the lens we wear tends to have a blind spot precisely where this figure lives.
+Quezon is interesting — and for many of its viewers, unsettling — because it temporarily unveils this blind spot.5

 What Quezon Knows